ejohane/scribe/features/linked-notes/spec.md

 3. **Multiple matches**: Link to the most recently updated note with that title
 4. **No match**: Link remains unresolved until clicked

-**On click of unresolved link**: Immediately create a new note with that title and navigate to it.
+**On click of unresolved link**: Immediately create a new note with that title as an H1 heading and navigate to it.

 ---